5 Best Virginia Beach Homeowners Insurance Companies (2025)

 If you’re shopping for a home insurance policy in Virginia Beach, this additional information may help as you research your coverage options.

-• Which company has the cheapest homeowners insurance in Virginia Beach?
+• Virginia Farm Bureau has the cheapest homeowners insurance in Virginia Beach, with an average monthly premium of $126.

 Sources